ettoreaquino/acopoweropt/README.md

 ```

 ## Usage
 From a domain perspective, there should be a complete decoupling between an Ant Colony and a Power System, after all ants do not have knowledge of power systems.
+This approach, although more elegant, is far from trivial to be implemented, mainly because the __enviroment__ where the ants would look for food gets deeply entangled with the domain.
+For example, the modeling of pheromone matrix for the traveler salesman might not be adequate for a Power Systems Unit Commitment problem.

-Therefore an initial approach was to develop to main _Entities_: A `Colony` and a `Power System`.
-A Power System should be solved by a mathematical method which might achieve a global optimal result or not.
+For that reason, the initial approach was to create two main _Entities_: A `Power System` and a `PowerColony`, where the first must be a Power System which can be solved by a mathematical method and the second should be an Ant Colony initialized to seek optimal results of a Power System problem.

 Since the dispach of "multi operative zone" Thermal Generation Units (TGUs) bring non linearities to the formulation, obtaining a global optimal financial dispach of the system is not a trivial task.
 The Ant Colony algorithm came in hand as a tool to iteractively seek a global optimal result without having to rely on brute computational force.